Chiang Saen district: History

-According to an ancient chronicle, the original city of Chiang Saen (Chiang: 'offshoot', saen: '100,000') was built in 545 CE in an area called Yonok by Tai migrants from the Chinese province of Yunnan, and was an important city (Southeast Asia Mandala-model mueang) of the Lanna ('million paddies') Kingdom.
+According to an ancient chronicle, the original city of Chiang Saen (Chiang: 'offshoot', saen: '100,000') was built in 673 BCE in an area called Yonok by Tai migrants from the Chinese province of Yunnan, and was an important city (Southeast Asia Mandala-model mueang) of the Lanna ('million paddies') Kingdom.
 No reliable written history of the city exists until the arrival of King Mengrai in the 13th century.
 His grandson, Saen Phu, ruler of the Lanna Kingdom, founded Chiang Saen in 1325 or 1328.

 The city was sacked by Chao Kawila of Chiangmai during the reign of Rama I, because it had been the Burmese base of operations in the preceding years.
 The city was deserted, while its inhabitants resettled in other Bangkok-allied Lanna cities such as Lampang and Chiang Mai.
 Several ancient ruins are found in the old cities.
 For example, Wat Pa Sak hosts a well-preserved Lanna-style phrathat.

 The mueang was converted into a district at the beginning of the 20th century in the Thesaphiban reforms, with an additional branch or minor district (king amphoe) also named Chiang Saen covering the central area.
 The minor district was abolished in 1925.
 The minor district was recreated two years later, then named Chiang Saen Luang (เชียงแสนหลวง).
 In 1939 the minor district was renamed Chiang Saen, while the former district Chiang Saen became Mae Chan.
 The minor district was upgraded to a full district on 6 April 1957.